Augur: Nexus is a free module for Foundry VTT that helps turn separate maps into a connected world you can move through.

 Custom Site Pins:

 Site pins can be customized to better match the map and the type of location you are building.
 You can adjust labels, icon size, label size, fonts, colors, marker visibility, and per-site display options.
+Custom icons can also preserve their original aspect ratio, making non-square Site pins much easier to use cleanly.

 Works With Existing Prep: